Otzma Yehudit: 2026

+Controversies

 In December 2012, Otzma LeYisrael ran an ad campaign on billboards and bus advertisements that included words in Arabic such as "equality" and "taxes".
 One of the signs was banned by the Israeli Central Elections Committee on the ground that the ad was seen as racist.
 The ad shows the Arabic word "loyalty" with the Hebrew caption "Because without duties, there are no rights".
 This ban was later reversed by the Supreme Court of Israel.
 Aryeh King, a Ma'ale HaZeitim resident, ran as number four on the party list for the 2013 Knesset elections.
 Later that year, he was elected into the Jerusalem municipal council, where he became Chairman of the Environment Committee, Deputy Chairperson of the Emergency and Security Committee, and a council member on the Regional Planning and Building Committee.
 While holding these positions, in January 2014, he distributed thousands of flyers to the Arab residents of Jerusalem asking them to leave the Land of Israel in exchange for a negotiated amount, due to the Jewish rights to the land, as written down in the Torah and acknowledged in the Koran.
 In the 2018 municipal elections, King's United party again won two seats in the Jerusalem Municipality.
 On 5 November 2023, Otzma Yehudit government minister Amihai Eliyahu was suspended from the Israeli cabinet for claiming that the use of nuclear weapons was "one of the possibilities" when discussing Israel's options in its ongoing military action in the Gaza Strip.

+In June 2026, the Israeli Ministerial Committee for Legislation approved a bill proposed by Zvika Fogel of the Otzma Yehudit party and supported by National Security Minister Itamar Ben-Gvir concerning the Muslim call to prayer.
+The bill would impose new restrictions on the use of mosque loudspeakers.
+According to reports, the proposal was intended to restrict the broadcast of the adhan in East Jerusalem.
+Under the bill, mosques would be required to obtain prior authorization before installing or operating loudspeaker systems, with permits assessed on the basis of factors including sound levels, noise-reduction measures, proximity to residential areas, and the impact on nearby residents.
+The proposal would also authorize police officers to order the immediate cessation of broadcasts in cases of alleged violations, while continued violations could result in the confiscation of loudspeakers and the imposition of fines.
+The bill remained subject to approval by the Knesset.